ForeignOx/notes/Physics/Component 3/Photons/Photoelectrons.md

-The electrons emitted by the [[photoelectric effect]] are often referred to as photoelectrons
+The electrons emitted by the [[Photoelectric Effect]] are often referred to as photoelectrons

 #Physics #Photons